Warning; this is a grim read. But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 Reminding myself of this, as necessary, helps me practice less anger and more compassion.

-I’m guessing that if someone had been able to see their tears; they may have been able to see mine.
+These people that harmed me, I’m guessing that if someone had been able to see their tears; they may have been able to see mine.

 So say the words.